srikanth1620/my-azure-iac-pipeline/README2-DR.md

 Soft Delete:

+Soft delete retains the original file.txt for 7 days

 What It Is: Keeps deleted or overwritten blobs for a set period (e.g., your 7-day retention) for recovery.
 Scope: Individual blobs, latest state only.
 Example: You delete file.txt or overwrite it with new content.
 Soft delete retains the original file.txt for 7 days, recoverable via Undelete.